solidi/learning-notes/interviews/career-tips.md

 ### What’s your number one non-technical skill?
 - My sense of humor and playfulness with engineering humor.
 Understanding how to speak to an engineer.
-    - xkcd, etc.
+    - xkcd, commit strip, timely humor etc.
-    - build respect effectively because the language is spoken.
+    - build respect effectively because we speak the same language.

 ### How do you keep your own career energized?
 - Focus on family, hobbies